 \textbf{Online A/B Testing}.
 Accordingly, the online A/B testing results are illustrated in Table \ref{table3}.
-In the online A/B test, We observed the online performance in the Tencent Video online traffic for 7 consecutive days, which is immediately after the date of the previous offline training sample.
+We observed the online performance in the video platform for 7 consecutive days, which is immediately after the date of the previous offline training samples.
 The first three experiments show that the neuron-connection level sharing CVR outperforms the single task and the layer level sharing models.
-Regarding experiment 3), the result shows a \textbf{1.5\%} increase over the single-task model in online view time.
-Experiment 4) explores the online benefit of our method in CTR, demonstrating an improvement of the CVR metric because the neuron-connection level sharing CTR model and the neuron-connection level sharing CVR model are trained together.
+Specifically, experiment 3) shows a \textbf{1.5\%} increase over the single-task model in online view time.
+Experiment 4) explores the online benefit of our method in the CTR model.
+The improvement of the CVR metric is probably because the neuron-connection level sharing CTR model is trained with the neuron-connection level sharing CVR model, and may be helpful to the latter.